Click here to see the host countries of refugees originating from Jamaica.

 - Commentary on the May 2011 Jamaica OGN.
 Published by Still Human, Still Here with commentaries on the Operational Guidance Notes (OGN) issued by the UK Border Agency on Jamaica.
 This is intended as a tool to assist legal practitioners identify the relevant country of origin information and to help ensure that all relevant material is considered by decision-makers.

-- General Expert Report - Deportees in Jamaica.
+- General Expert Report - Deportees in Jamaica April 2017.
 Published by Luke de Noronha, this report brings together several expert reports to provide a more general overview regarding the realities for deported persons on the ground in Jamaica.
 It is not intended to persuade the courts, and only serves to offer more accurate and balanced country information.
 Luke is happy to sign excerpts from this report for lawyers when needed.